orednilserik/732A94/README.md

-## Laboratory work from the Advanced R Programming course at Linköping University
+## Laboratory work for the Advanced Programming in R (732A94) course of my master's program.

 ### Lab 1: Base R data structures
 - Vectors, matrics, lists, dataframes